hail-is/hail/dev-docs/tls.md

 Every principal in our system has a secret: `ssl-config-NAME`.
 These secrets are automatically created for a particular namespace by `tls/create_certs.py`.
 Who trusts who (i.e. who is allowed to talk to whom) is defined by `tls/config.yaml`.
-For example, `auth` is defined in `config.yaml` as follows:
+For example, `site` is defined in `config.yaml` as follows:

 ```
-- name: auth
+- name: site
-  domain: auth
+  domain: site
   kind: nginx
 ```

-A principal named "auth" exists.
-Auth's domain names are `auth`, `auth.NAMESPACE`, `auth.NAMESPACE.svc.cluster.local`.
-Auth's configuration files should be in NGINX configuration file format. `create_certs.py` will create a new secret named `ssl-config-auth` which contains five files:
+A principal named "site" exists.
+Site's domain names are `site`, `site.NAMESPACE`, `site.NAMESPACE.svc.cluster.local`.
+Site's configuration files should be in NGINX configuration file format. `create_certs.py` will create a new secret named `ssl-config-site` which contains five files:

-- `auth-config-http.conf`: an NGINX configuration file that configures TLS for incoming requests.
+- `site-config-http.conf`: an NGINX configuration file that configures TLS for incoming requests.
-- `auth-config-proxy.conf`: an NGINX configuration file that configures TLS for outgoing (proxy_pass) requests.
+- `site-config-proxy.conf`: an NGINX configuration file that configures TLS for outgoing (proxy_pass) requests.
-- `auth-key.pem`: a private key.
+- `site-key.pem`: a private key.
-- `auth-key-store.p12`: the same private key in PKCS12 format.
+- `site-key-store.p12`: the same private key in PKCS12 format.
-- `auth-cert.pem`: a certificate.
+- `site-cert.pem`: a certificate.
-- `auth-incoming.pem`: a list of certificates trusted for incoming requests (this currently only contains the root certificate).
+- `site-incoming.pem`: a list of certificates trusted for incoming requests (this currently only contains the root certificate).
-- `auth-incoming-store.jks`: the same list of trusted incoming certificates in Java KeyStore format.
+- `site-incoming-store.jks`: the same list of trusted incoming certificates in Java KeyStore format.
-- `auth-outgoing.pem`: a list of certificates expected from outgoing requests (this currently only contains the root certificate).
+- `site-outgoing.pem`: a list of certificates expected from outgoing requests (this currently only contains the root certificate).
-- `auth-outgoing-store.jks`: the same list of trusted outgoing certificates in Java KeyStore format.
+- `site-outgoing-store.jks`: the same list of trusted outgoing certificates in Java KeyStore format.

-If auth makes an HTTP request to a server and that server does not return a certificate in or signed by a certificate in `auth-outgoing.pem`, it will immediately halt the connection.
+If site makes an HTTP request to a server and that server does not return a certificate in or signed by a certificate in `site-outgoing.pem`, it will immediately halt the connection.

 There are two other kinds: `json` and `curl`.
 The former is for Hail Python